cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 ### Querier and Ruler

-_Everything discussed for querier applies to ruler as well, since it shares querier configuration – options prefix is `querier` even when used by ruler._
+_Everything discussed for querier applies to ruler as well, since it shares querier configuration – CLI flags prefix is `-querier` even when used by ruler._

 Querier and ruler need to be reconfigured as follow: